How to Prepare for the USMLE Step 1: A Complete Study Guide

 Learn basic terms and definitions

-Building your core vocabulary is essential to becoming a successful medical student and preparing you for your USMLE Step 1 exam.
+Building your core vocabulary is essential to becoming a successful medical student and passing the USMLE Step 1 exam.
 By learning key terms and definitions, you’ll be able to understand the content you are tested on, even if it’s simply memorization and recognition for your USMLE Step 1.

 Learn central concepts